Emperor Jomei: Events in Jomei's reign

 He succeeded his great-aunt, Empress Suiko.
 Suiko did not make it clear who was to succeed her after her death.
 Before her death in 629, she called Tamura and Prince Shōtoku's son, Prince Yamashiro-no-Ōe, and gave some brief advice to each of them.
 After her death the court was divided into two factions, each supporting one of the princes for the throne.
 Soga no Emishi, the head of Soga clan, supported Tamura.
 He claimed that Empress Suiko's last words suggested her desire that Tamura succeed her to the throne.
 Scholars then construed that the succession (senso) was received by Tamura.
 Shortly thereafter, he is said to have acceded to the throne (sokui) as Emperor Jomei.
 Prince Yamashiro-no-Ōe was later attacked by the Soga clan and committed suicide along with his entire family.

 Jomei's contemporary title would not have been tennō, as most historians believe this title was not introduced until the reigns of Emperor Tenmu and Empress Jitō.
 Rather, it was presumably Sumeramikoto (written the same way as tennō: 天皇) or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
 Alternatively, Jomei might have been referred to as (ヤマト大王/大君) or the "Great King of Yamato".

+Emperor Jomei did not seek to name an heir, and Prince Yamashiro, his political rival, was still alive.
+In order to ensure peace between Yamashiro and his family, and Jomei's own children, the throne passed to his wife and niece, who became Empress Kōgyoku.

 During Emperor Jomei's reign, Soga no Emishi seized several political initiatives.
-After Jomei's death, the throne was passed to his wife and niece, Empress Kōgyoku, and then to her younger brother, Emperor Kōtoku, before eventually being inherited by two of his sons, Emperor Tenji and Emperor Tenmu.
+After Jomei's death, the throne was passed to his wife and niece, Empress Kōgyoku, and then to her younger brother, Emperor Kōtoku, after which the throne returned to Kōgyoku again under the name Saimei, before eventually being inherited by two of his sons, Emperor Tenji and Emperor Tenmu.

 Emperor Jomei's reign lasted 13 years.
 In the 13th year of his reign (舒明天皇十三年), he died at the age of 49.